ming71/toolbox/README.md

 * **visdom-train-example**<br>
 A example for training while monitoring on loss and ac curve.More details and attention have been attached to file inside.<br>
 * **python-cmd**<br>
-Linux command execution through python file,provided as a easy demo.<br>
+Linux command execution through python file , provided as a easy but sufficient demo.<br>
+* **drawbox**
+Useful tool for drawing bbox through providied points.The only customed part is your points obtaining function.